 This document endeavours to establish comprehensive and clear rules governing participation in this initiative.
-However, should circumstances arise where the rules are inadequate, unclear, ambiguous, or conflicting, the Managing Authority shall exercise its discretion in the interpretation of the rules or will extrapolate the rules as necessary through the setting up of an ad hoc committee.
-These current Rules repeal any Rules previously issued and constitute exclusively the entire Rules issued by the Managing Authority.
+However, should circumstances arise where the rules are inadequate, unclear, ambiguous, or conflicting, Xjenza Malta shall exercise its discretion in the interpretation of the rules or will extrapolate the rules as necessary through the setting up of an ad hoc committee.

+These current Rules repeal any Rules previously issued and constitute exclusively the entire Rules issued by Xjenza Malta.

-In the event of a conflict between the Grant Agreement and these Rules for Participation, the Grant Agreement shall take precedence.
+In the event of a conflict between the Grant Agreement and these National Rules for Participation, the Grant Agreement shall take precedence.